Post

 • You must have a record of the donation (such as a receipt)

-The ATO provides a searchable database of registered DGRs to verify an organization’s status before making tax-deductible gifts.
+The ATO provides a searchable database of registered DGRs to verify an organisation’s status before making tax-deductible gifts.

-How to Structure Your Gifts to Minimize Taxes
+How to Structure Your Gifts to Minimise Taxes

-While Australia doesn’t have a direct gift tax, strategic gifting can still help minimize potential tax implications.
+While Australia doesn’t have a direct gift tax, strategic gifting can still help minimise potential tax implications.
 Here are some approaches to consider:

 1. Timing Your Gifts: Consider gifting assets when their market value is lower, which could reduce potential capital gains.

-2. Utilize CGT Exemptions: Where possible, gift assets that qualify for CGT exemptions or concessions.
+2. Utilise CGT Exemptions: Where possible, gift assets that qualify for CGT exemptions or concessions.

 3. Consider Gift Spreading: Rather than making one large gift, consider spreading gifts over multiple financial years if appropriate.